-Hosted Collaboration Suite – PBX in the private(ish) cloud, delivered by a Telco with little or no customisation possible.
-Spend a whole pile more money and you can integrate with other great offerings, like collaboraton apps, messaging apps, video etc. Microsoft is on their third iteration of voice, with Teams.
+Hosted Collaboration Suite – PBX in the private(ish) cloud, delivered by a Telco with little or no customization possible.
+Spend a whole pile more money and you can integrate with other great offerings, like collaboration apps, messaging apps, video, etc. Microsoft is on their third iteration of voice, with Teams.
 Jury still out.

 Now, we have UCaaS.
 This is not some hosted version of hardware in a data centre.
-This is one version of software, controlled, operated and upagraded by the vendor.
-It is then replicated, backed up and secured in world class data centres across the globe.
+This is one version of the software, controlled, operated, and upgraded by the vendor.
+It is then replicated, backed up, and secured in world-class data centres across the globe.
 One image. the latest image: globally.